fikrisharudin20/OOPDS-ASSIGNMENT-1/README.md

 x - Exit the game.

 d - Draw cards from the deck until a playable card is obtained.
-If the deck is empty, skip to the next player. card - A card played by the current player.
+If the deck is empty, skip to the next player.

+card - A card played by the current player.
+Then, the card you want to play, for example s3

 # Getting Started
 To run the Go Boom game, follow these steps: